AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-33/acsd-50949-the-price-filter-in-advanced-search-does-not-return-proper-results-when-used-along-the-sku-filter.md

 ---
-title: 'ACSD-50949: The price filter in advanced search does not return proper results when used along the SKU filter'
+title: 'ACSD-50949: The price filter in advanced search does not return proper results when used along with the SKU filter'
 description: Apply the ACSD-50949 patch to fix the Adobe Commerce issue where the price filter in advanced search does not return proper results when used along the SKU filter.
 ---
 # ACSD-50949: The price filter in advanced search does not return proper results when used along the SKU filter